'Noah' rains down on 'Divergent', 'Muppets' to win U.S. box office

 | LOS ANGELES/NEW YORK

-LOS ANGELES/NEW YORK "Noah", starring Russell Crowe as the biblical figure who built an ark to save his family and specimens of every animal from the great flood, collected $44 million (26 million pounds) in U.S. and Canadian ticket sales to lead the weekend box office.
+LOS ANGELES/NEW YORK "Noah", starring Russell Crowe as the biblical figure who built an ark to save his family and specimens of every animal from the great flood, collected $44 million in U.S. and Canadian ticket sales to lead the weekend box office.

 It sailed past last weekend's winner, "Divergent", based on the novel by Veronica Roth about a dystopian world divided into factions.
 "Divergent" collected $26.5 million and a total of $95 million since its March 21 release.